Creating a Community through the arts

 Wokingham's Living Advent Calendar usually runs from 1st to 24th December each year.

-This year, we are unfortunately not able to gather in person due to the Ongoing COVID situation.
-Instead you will find us gathering on Facebook or on the Wokingham Advent Calendar website to enjoy 7 years worth of past advent performances.
+This year, we were unfortunately not able to gather in person due to the Ongoing COVID situation.
+Instead you can find extracts of us at previous years' events gathering on Facebook or on the Wokingham Advent Calendar website to enjoy 7 years worth of past advent performances.

-Each day during December a new video will be released showing past performances.
+Each day during December a new video was released showing past performances.
 If you've ever been to a live event you might see yourself in our compilations.
-Why not as a household open the days advent window together at a time of your choice?

 WOKINGHAM CHRISTMAS MARKET